Kalyan9639/Machine-Learning/ML Project - Static Pricing Optimizer/README.md

 ---

-## Model Artifact
+## 🔗 Model Artifact

-The trained model file is not included in this repository due to GitHub size limits.
+The final trained machine learning model is hosted on **Hugging Face Model Hub** to avoid GitHub file size limitations and to follow industry best practices.

 The model can be downloaded from:
 - Hugging Face Model Hub [Click here](https://huggingface.co/mr-checker/static-price-optimizer-model)